sashafirsov/polymer3-vaadin14-portlet/README.md

 # Use instructions
 TODO

-# implementation notes
+# Implementation notes
-## Loader ui
+## Loader ui - webcomponents-element
-* WC collections list
+Shows WC collections to check the dependencies in collection to be loaded
 * for each collection
   * "enabled" attribute on collection level.
   * list of collection elements
-  * "enabled" flag for each element.
+  * "enabled" flag for each element within collection.
+Attributes
+* `selection`- dependencies csv to be loaded, added when dependency module is checked.
+    A subject to serialise in portal as portlet property.
+* `disabled` - makes UI read-only
+* `loadonly` - no UI, just load dependencies from config

-Collection WC
+## Collection WC
-* load- prefix for tag & module
+( load- prefix for tag & module )

 * loads dependencies lazily via `import()`
 * ui shows:
   * dependencies,
   * revisions ( from `package-lock.json` )
   * html live tag for dependency.
   * help/docs link
-  * `enabled` checkbox
+  * `active` checkbox
 Actual dependencies are added manually into `package.json` and hardcoded in load-XXX collection component.

-Enabled dependencies are added to `dependencies` csv attribute, which if passed via html would trigger modules load.
+"active" dependencies are added to `dependencies` csv attribute, which if passed via html would trigger modules load.